AI MVP

 Planning Decisions

 The best time to prevent AI MVP failure is while the scope is still flexible.
-These issues become expensive once users are already waiting.
+Once users are waiting, basic questions about ownership, data quality, and review become harder to answer calmly.

 Decision